Variational Inference for Deblending Crowded Starfields: Introduction

 Previous work on probabilistic cataloging employed Markov chain Monte Carlo (MCMC) to sample from the posterior distribution.
-The MCMC procedure in~\cite{Portillo_2017} and \cite{Feder_2019} was called PCAT, short for ``Probabilistic CATaloging."\footnote{ We use ``probabilistic cataloging'' to refer to any method that produces a posterior over possible catalogs, whereas ``PCAT" refers specifically to the MCMC procedure in~\cite{Portillo_2017} and \cite{Feder_2019}. } Because the posterior is defined over the set of all catalogs and the number of sources in a catalog is unknown and random, the latent variable space is transdimensional.
-PCAT used reversible jump MCMC~\citep{Green95reversiblejump} to sample transdimensional catalogs.
-In reversible jump MCMC, auxiliary variables are added to encode the ``birth" of new light sources or the ``death" of existing ones in the Markov chain.
+The MCMC procedure in~\cite{Portillo_2017} and \cite{Feder_2019} is called PCAT, short for ``Probabilistic CATaloging."\footnote{ We use ``probabilistic cataloging'' to refer to any method that produces a posterior over possible catalogs, whereas ``PCAT" refers specifically to the MCMC procedure in~\cite{Portillo_2017} and \cite{Feder_2019}. } A difficulty in any probabilistic cataloging approach is that the number of sources in a catalog is unknown and random, so the latent variable space is transdimensional.
+PCAT sampled transdimensional catalogs with reversible jump MCMC~\citep{Green95reversiblejump}, in which auxiliary variables are added to encode the ``birth" and ``death" of light sources in the Markov chain.

 The computational cost of MCMC for this model is problematic for large-scale astronomical surveys.
-Early implementations of PCAT required a day to process a $100\times 100$ pixel image of the M2 globular cluster imaged by SDSS~\citep{Portillo_2017}.
+Early implementations of PCAT required a day to process a $100\times 100$-pixel SDSS image of M2~\citep{Portillo_2017}.
 More recent implementations running inexact MCMC brought the runtime down to 30 minutes~\citep{Feder_2019}.
-In any case, a $100\times 100$ pixel image covers only a $0.66 \times 0.66$ arcminute patch of the sky.
+However, a $100\times 100$ pixel image covers only a $0.66 \times 0.66$ arcminute patch of the sky.
 For comparison, in one night, SDSS scans a region on the order of $100 \times 1000$ arcminutes.
-Extrapolating the 30-minute runtime, PCAT would take about three months to process a nightly SDSS run.
+Extrapolating the 30-minute runtime suggests that PCAT would take on the order of ten years to process a nightly SDSS run.
+The LSST survey will be even larger, collecting five trillion pixels nightly~\citep{LSSTnumbers}, which would require $28,000$ years to catalog using PCAT.

-As an alternative to MCMC, \cite{regier2019_celeste} produced an approximate posterior using variational inference.
-Variational inference (VI) considers a family of candidate approximate posteriors and employs numerical optimization to find the distribution in the family closest in KL divergence to the exact posterior~\citep{Jordan_intro_vi, Wainwrite_graph_models_vi, Blei_2017_vi_review}.
+As an alternative to MCMC, \cite{regier2019_celeste} proposed to use variational inference (VI) to approximate the posterior.
+VI considers a family of candidate approximate posteriors and employs numerical optimization to find the distribution in the family closest in KL divergence to the exact posterior~\citep{Jordan_intro_vi, Wainwrite_graph_models_vi, Blei_2017_vi_review}.
 With a sufficiently constrained family of distributions, the VI optimization problem can be solved orders of magnitude faster than MCMC runs.